jeremylabrosse/datadog-demo/README.md

 The Timeboard displays metrics and graphs in an automated grid layout, all of which are automatically synced to the same time.
 This gives us the ability to troubleshoot by seeing the correlation of concurrent events.
 The Timeboard is more limited than the Screenboard in terms of what it can show and the graphs can only be shared individually.

-The Screenboard brings together a larger set of graphs and drag-and-drop widgets that are not necessarily time-synced.
-The layout is flexible and the entire Screenboard can be shared out.
+The Screenboard brings together a larger set of options for graphs and drag-and-drop widgets that are not necessarily time-synced.
+The layout is flexible and the entire Screenboard can be shared out, even read-only.
 This helps provide a more comprehensive view of the system.

 ### Custom Check Snapshot